-Mpox (Monkeypox) is a rare disease that is caused by infection with the monkeypox virus.
+Mpox (formerly known as monkeypox) is a rare disease that is caused by infection with the monkeypox virus.

 About

-Though the current outbreak has impacted men who have sex with men more than others, it is important to know that the virus can spread from person-to-person through a lot of physical (not necessarily intimate) contact with an infectious person, especially those with skin rashes / lesions / sores / scabs.
-The virus is not shown to spread from person-to-person with casual contact.
+Though the current outbreak has mostly impacted gay, bisexual and other men who have sex with men (GBMSM), it can affect anyone, including women.
+It is important to know the virus can spread from person-to-person through physical (close or intimate) contact with an infectious person, especially those with skin rashes, lesions, sores, or scabs.
+The virus is not known to spread from person-to-person with casual contact.

 Mpox can also spread through contact with clothing or linen used by an infected person.
 Less commonly, it can also spread through respiratory droplets.